Career and College Advisor Notes for February 2025

 The Hagan Scholarship is a nationwide need-based merit scholarship, providing recipients with the opportunity to graduate from college debt-free.
 The scholarship is worth up to $7,500 each semester.
 See the full eligibility and application details on their website: this is a nationwide scholarship program, but students from rural and relatively small school districts are preferred.
 If you meet the criteria, talk to Ms. Anderson about how to apply.

-PSAT for Juniors on October 26
+PSAT for Juniors on Wednesday, October 23

-School Day SAT also happening on October 26
+School Day SAT on Thursday, October 24

-Students may choose to register for Saturday SAT/ACT dates at any of the testing sites in our region.
+Students may also choose to register for Saturday SAT/ACT dates at any of the testing sites in our region.
 See Mrs. Spellman or Ms. Anderson to obtain a fee waiver for outside tests (all students who receive free/reduced lunch qualify for free testing!).

 Ask Ms. Anderson for printed copies of full-length practice SATs and take advantage of these excellent online SAT and ACT prep resources: